crankycyclops/trogdor-pp/src/nodejs/trogdord/README.md

 * **connectTimeout**: the number of milliseconds to wait while attempting to connect to trogdord before timing out

-### Event Handling

-The trogdord module emits the following events:
+The trogdord module emits the following events while attempting to connect or when the connection is closed:

 * **connect**: connection has been established
 * **close**: connection has been closed
 * **error**: an error occurred while attempting to connect

-To use the connection, listen on the **connect** event:
+To make use of the connection after it's established, listen for the **connect** event:

 ```javascript
 const connection = new Trogdord()